adjtomo/seisflows/docs/manual/manual.rst

 Writing Custom Solver Interfaces
 --------------------------------

 Besides SPECFEM2D, SPECFEM3D, and SPECFEM3D_GLOBE, SeisFlows can interface with other solvers capable of running forward and adjoint simulations.
-Recently, users unaffiliated with the main SeisFlows developers have successfully interfaced with their own finite difference solvers, for example.
+Users unaffiliated with the main SeisFlows developers have succeeded in interfacing with, for example, their own finite difference solvers.
 For information about writing custom solver interfaces, see :ref:`developer`.

 Design Philosophy